Home / Features / Pest management manifesto

 Pest management manifesto

-In the wake of the of general election, Ian Andrew, Chief Executive, British Pest Control Association (BPCA) sets out its policy details for the new Labour Government
+In the wake of the general election, Ian Andrew, Chief Executive, British Pest Control Association (BPCA) sets out its policy details for the new Labour Government

 The British Pest Control Association (BPCA) has called on the new UK government to continue conversations around pest control following the general election.
 The Association had published a manifesto in June, highlighting restrictions on control methods, restraints on innovation and a lack of understanding of pest control that can put homes and businesses at risk.